reedns/solar-engineering-consultants/src/pages/index.md

 subheading: Engineering, Development & Commissioning Expertise
 mainpitch:
   title: Dedicated to providing Expert Quality, Efficient Solutions for your Project to help reduce LCOE and OpEx
-  description: ''
 info:
   lead: >
-    Solar Engineering Consultants (SEC) specializes in helping owners, developers, EPCs, and financiers in solar energy and storage projects from concept to project completion.
+    Solar Engineering Consultants (SEC) specializes in helping owners, developers, EPC’s, investors, and owners with renewable energy and storage projects from concept to project completion.
   content: >
-    SEC is dedicated to providing
-    exceptional expertise, performance, responsiveness, and quality to our clients.
-We are a network of engineers and consultants who have the expertise to help projects through the early stages of siting and interconnection when risk is highest, through the permitting, engineering, construction, commissioning, and financial close-out phases.
-Once projects are operational, we have the expertise to help troubleshoot issues and optimize operations for utility scale and C&I projects or portfolios.
+    We are a network of engineers and consultants who have the expertise to help you through the early stages of siting and interconnection when project risk is highest, through the permitting, engineering, construction, commissioning, financial close, and operations phases of your project.
+We have expertise throughout the utility scale and C&I market segments, working with a wide range of renewable energy and energy storage technologies.
   nextLead: >
     SEC is dedicated to providing quality, best-in-class solutions and focused on providing value to our client's projects by leveraging our depth of experience to provide a detailed or streamlined focus as appropriate,